Pipestem Dam

 Pipestem Dam is an embankment dam located in Stutsman County, North Dakota, U.S. The dam was constructed by the U.S. Army Corps of Engineers for flood damage reduction, fish and wildlife enhancement, and recreation.
 The dam impounds the Pipestem River to create the Pipestem Reservoir, also known as Pipestem Lake.
 Construction of the dam began in June 1971, and was completed in 1973.
 The dam is located 4 mi north of Jamestown, North Dakota.
 The dam measures approximately 4,000 feet in length, with a maximum height of 107.5 feet from the stream bed to the top of the dam.
 The dam and reservoir are managed by the U.S. Army Corps of Engineers, with fish and wildlife resources managed by the North Dakota Game and Fish Department.

+William Clairemont, Inc built the dam.
+Alfred Iverson was the project engineer, and Leonard Helma was the resident engineer during construction.